ItsLhun/JSCalculator/README.md

 # JS-Calculator

+A company I worked for disabled the windows calculator so I had to make my own.

-Fully functional calculator built entirely on JS.
+Built entirely on JS.

 https://itslhun.github.io/JSCalculator/